kyasuda2003/taurus/README.md

 $grunt start
 </pre>

-5. Before to run Taurus unit test, you also need <a href="https://www.npmjs.com/package/istanbul">to install istanbul</a> and <a href="http://mochajs.org/"> to install mocha</a>
+5. Before running Taurus unit test, you also need <a href="https://www.npmjs.com/package/istanbul">to install istanbul</a> and <a href="http://mochajs.org/"> to install mocha</a>

 <pre>
 $grunt test